hayeskg/blog/Community.md

 - peers
 - security

-Communities have evoled around humans organically or forcefully since the beginning of time, forming groups around:
+Communities have evolved around humans organically or forcefully since the beginning of time, forming groups around:
 - faith or world view
 - occupation or trade
 - geography